enyojs/enyo-docs/developer-guide/deploying-apps/platform-specific-deployment.md

     Guide][getting-started] to install Cordova and create a basic Windows Phone Cordova app.

-2. Now drop your Enyo-based app files into the `www` directory created in step 1.

-3. Add the following viewport rule to `css/index.css` for proper display on device:
+2. Add the following viewport rule to `css/index.css` for proper display on device:

     ```css
         @-ms-viewport {